Space policy of the second Trump administration: Budget

+2026

 President Trump's FY26 Budget prioritizes NASA human space exploration of both the Moon and Mars, focuses on high-priority scientific research, and transitions the Artemis effort to more sustainable and cost-efficient lunar missions.
 While the International Space Station will continue transitioning to commercially owned and operated space station in 2030, its onboard research will be on efforts critical to the exploration of the Moon and Mars.

 The One Big Beautiful Bill Act allocated a new $10 billion for NASA.
-This includes $700 million for a Mars Telecommunications Orbiter (a project which had initially been cancelled in July 2005); $2.6 billion for the Lunar Gateway space station; $4.1 billion for the development of the Space Launch System rockets for the Artemis IV and Artemis V missions; $20 million for the Artemis IV Orion spacecraft; $1.25 billion for International Space Station operations throughout 2030; $325 million for the US Deorbit Vehicle; $1 billion for improvements at five NASA centers ($120 million for Stennis, $250 million for Kennedy, $300 million for Johnson, $100 million for Marshall, and $30 million for Michoud); $85 million to transfer a space vehicle to a field center that is involved in the administration of the Commercial Crew Program (aimed at moving Space Shuttle Discovery to the Johnson Space Center).
+This includes $700 million for the Mars Telecommunications Network; $2.6 billion for the Lunar Gateway space station; $4.1 billion for the development of the Space Launch System rockets for the Artemis IV and Artemis V missions; $20 million for the Artemis IV Orion spacecraft; $1.25 billion for International Space Station operations throughout 2030; $325 million for the US Deorbit Vehicle; $1 billion for improvements at five NASA centers ($120 million for Stennis, $250 million for Kennedy, $300 million for Johnson, $100 million for Marshall, and $30 million for Michoud); $85 million to transfer a space vehicle to a field center that is involved in the administration of the Commercial Crew Program (aimed at moving Space Shuttle Discovery to the Johnson Space Center).

 While the One Big Beautiful Bill Act allocates almost $10 billion in additional funding for NASA through 2032 covering missions to the Moon and Mars, the White House proposed NASA's FY26 budget to be reduced by about 24%, and preparations were made in anticipation of these cuts.

 Golden Dome missile defense system

-On January 27, 2025, President Donald Trump signed an executive order to build an Iron Dome Missile Defense Shield.
-The order tasked the Department of Defense with developing this system to counter ballistic, hypersonic, advanced cruise missiles, and other next-generation aerial attacks.
-The national missile defense initiative was renamed in February 2025 from "Iron Dome for America" to "Golden Dome for America."
+On January 27, 2025, President Donald Trump signed an executive order entitled "Iron Dome for America".
+The order tasked the Department of Defense with developing a national missile defense system to counter ballistic, hypersonic, advanced cruise missiles, and other next-generation aerial attacks.
+The initiative was renamed in February 2025 from "Golden Dome for America," because Iron Dome is a registered trademark of Israeli defense contractor Rafael, some said.
 In May 2025, President Trump announced that the Golden Dome will put U.S. weapons in space within three years, at a projected cost of $175 billion, with a focus on countering potential missile threats from China and Russia.
 The system, with the 2028 deadline, will have four layers: one satellite-based and three land-based, with 11 short-range batteries spread across the continental U.S., Alaska, and Hawaii.